yangr0/BlackPhish/README.md

 - Kali Linux

-- Termux (Looking for someone to make it)
+- Termux (Looking for someone to make it)Bug fix

 # Requirements